Public limited company: Registration

 When a new company incorporates in England and Wales or in Scotland, it must register with Companies House, an executive agency of the Department for Business and Trade.
-Prior to October 2009 companies in Northern Ireland were registered with the Northern Ireland Executive's Department of Enterprise, Trade and Investment, but since then Northern Irish company registrations are also handled by Companies House along with the rest of the United Kingdom.
+Prior to October 2009, companies in Northern Ireland were registered with the Northern Ireland Executive's Department of Enterprise, Trade and Investment, but since then Northern Irish company registrations, as with those of the rest of the United Kingdom, have been handled by Companies House.

 Company directors

 Formation of a public limited company requires a minimum of two directors and one secretary (differing from country to country: in India three directors are required).
 In general terms anyone can be a company director, provided they are not disqualified on one of the following grounds: